Course Descriptions

 Ed.
 630 - BIOLOGY

-This course is designed for both teachers who are new to teaching AP Biology as well as experienced teachers who are looking for information about the changes in curriculum and the wealth of new resources that unfolded in 2019-2020.
+This course is designed for teachers new to teaching AP Biology and experienced teachers looking for information about the changes in curriculum and the wealth of new resources that unfolded in 2019-2020.
 The course will focus on the following: 1) the foundation of AP Biology as articulated in the Curriculum Framework (the four Big Ideas, six Science Practices, etc.), 2) Inquiry-based lab instruction, and 3) helping students be more successful in the AP Biology Exam.
-Throughout the course, participants will learn about the exciting changes The College Board has made available in student course enrollment, formative and summative assessments, laboratory ideas, and the abundance of resources that are now available for teachers and their students.
+Throughout the course, participants will learn about the exciting changes The College Board has made in student course enrollment, formative and summative assessments, laboratory ideas, and the abundance of resources now available for teachers and their students.
 In addition, participants will be exposed to many of the resources available to them from publishers, science supplies, research institutions, and online.
 Participants will receive a binder containing the new AP Biology Course and Exam Description (CED), which is also accessible online.

 Ed.
 637 - CALCULUS AB

-The primary goal of this class is for the teacher to acquire the techniques necessary to teach Advanced Placement AB Calculus at the secondary level successfully.
-This course will focus on classroom strategies that encourage teachers not only to enjoy teaching calculus but also to learn how to creatively engage students in mathematical investigations that enable the students to "discover" the major concepts.
+The primary goal of this class is for the teacher to acquire the techniques necessary to teach Advanced Placement AB Calculus successfully at the secondary level.
+This course will focus on the classroom to encourage teachers to enjoy teaching calculus and to learn how to creatively engage students in mathematical investigations that enable the students to "discover" the major concepts.
 We will examine various strategies and skills that can be used to explore the fascinating world of teaching AP Calculus.
-This course is intended to provide appropriate training for the AP Calculus teacher by providing opportunities to refresh, solidify, and expand your theoretical understanding of calculus, become familiar with the level of knowledge required for student success on the AB AP Calculus Examination, gain expertise in the creation and use of appropriate assessment vehicles, including technology, and connect pedagogical theory to practice in the AP classroom.
+This course is intended to provide appropriate training for the AP Calculus teacher by offering opportunities to refresh, solidify, and expand your theoretical understanding of calculus, become familiar with the level of knowledge required for student success on the AB AP Calculus Examination, gain expertise in the creation and use of appropriate assessment vehicles, including technology, and connect pedagogical theory to practice in the AP classroom.

 Ed.
 638 - CALCULUS BC